-It’s the people who continue to develop, bring ideas to life, and handle the company’s day-to-day operations.
+And why not when it is the people who continue to develop, bring ideas to life, and handle the company’s day-to-day operations?

-Organizations that don’t have a robust workforce will go out of business in the long run.
+Organizations that don’t have a dedicated workforce run out of the competition later, if not sooner.

-Everyone on the team needs to show up to work every day feeling like their best self, and this can only be achieved by implementing an employee engagement approach.
+To make your employees engaged, everyone on the team needs to show up to work every day feeling like their best self.
+And this can only be achieved by implementing an employee engagement approach.

-A strategy like this helps firms establish a highly-engaged workforce that places people at the heart of everything they do.
+An engagement strategy requires employers to place their people at the heart of everything they do.

-According to a Gallup survey, 53% of employees are unsure of how their work fits into the overall goals of their firm.
+According to a Gallup survey, 53% of employees are unsure of how their work fits into the overall goals of their organization.

-To be successful, employees must be aware of and able to explain the expectations placed on them by management.
+Employees must be aware of and able to explain the expectations placed on them by management to become successful.

 It is the manager’s job to make things as straightforward as possible.